philipherlambang/kimi/README.md

 - Add featured merchant,
 - Update styling for cart in mobile view,
 - Using cloudinary for transformation in homepage, about and merchant guide
+- add pagination
+- add load more button in homepage